 -

-Aluminium louvres can be adjusted to provide additional sun protection and protection from rain, hail, or snow.
+Aluminum louvers can be adjusted to provide additional sun protection and protection from rain, hail, or snow on your patio.

 -